c0dycode/BL2ModStuff/Autoexec/Readme.md

 * Hotkey (F9) to OBJ DUMP whatever you have in your clipboard (requires console on F6 for now)

 # Currently known issues | What's being worked on
+* Improved the RapidFire-Script even more.
+* ~~The RapidFire-Script is a lot more usable now.
+While looking up similar issues, I've seen someone mention this exact same problem with BL2 or maybe even UE3 in general with AutoHotkey.
+So ther's a good chance this will be the best it'll be.~~
 * ~~Using the RapidFire-Script will make aiming harder since it's basically interrupting your mouse movement every X ms. Currently looking into that.~~
-* The RapidFire-Script is a lot more usable now.
-While looking up similar issues, I've seen someone mention this exact same problem with BL2 or maybe even UE3 in general with AutoHotkey.
-So ther's a good chance this will be the best it'll be.

 # Introduction
 Okay, I've written this little Autohotkey-Script to allow you to not having to type it manually in the console.